|Title:||Organization of the Python community|

 To decide how a PEP is approved (or rejected or deferred), there are two options:

-- The board elects a PEP delegate (previously known as "BDFL-delegate"): a core developer who will take the final decision for the specific PEP.
-The Python team of the PEP or the board select the PEP delegate.
+- The committee elects a PEP delegate (previously known as "BDFL-delegate"): a core developer who will take the final decision for the specific PEP.
+The committee select the PEP delegate who can be proposed by the Python team where the PEP is discussed.

-The board keeps the "vision" and consistency of Python.
+The committee keeps the "vision" and consistency of Python.
 It also makes sure that important features reach completion.
 Their ability to pick PEP delegates is meant to help them to achieve that goal.

-A Python Core board member cannot be a PEP delegate.
+A committee member can be a PEP delegate.

-A Python Core board member can offer a PEP, but cannot decide how their own PEP is approved.
+A committee member can propose a PEP, but cannot be the PEP delegate of their own PEP.

 The workgroup's purpose is to foster a diverse and inclusive Python community by enforcing the PSF code of conduct, along with providing guidance and recommendations to the Python community on codes of conduct, that supports the PSF mission of “ongoing development of Python-related technology and educational resources”.